-Ammonia is the world’s most energy-intensive commodity chemical, responsible for 1% – 2% of global energy consumption and 1.8% of global CO₂ emissions.
-Approximately 90% of the carbon emissions are from the production of hydrogen − for every ton of hydrogen, 9 tons of CO₂ are also produced.
+Ammonia is the world’s most energy-intensive commodity chemical, responsible for 1-2% of global energy consumption and 1.8% of global CO₂ emissions.
+Approximately 90% of the carbon emissions are from the production of hydrogen − for every ton of hydrogen, 9 tons of CO₂ are produced.

 Due to its substantial carbon footprint, the ammonia industry is coming under increased scrutiny as a target for industrial decarbonization efforts.
 As the Energy Transition gains momentum, ammonia producers will face increased pressure to develop and implement individually tailored decarbonization strategies while staying competitive.

-At the same time the industry is at the verge of new opportunities as green ammonia is being considered as a low carbon energy vector.
-Ammonia may replace fossil fuels in transportation markets such as bunker fuels.
-It may be used in engines and power plants as a low carbon fuel.
-And, it has potential as a carrier for low carbon hydrogen.
+At the same time, the industry is on the verge of new opportunities as green ammonia is being considered as a low carbon energy vector.
+Ammonia may replace fossil fuels in transportation markets, such as bunker fuels.
+It may also be used in engines and power plants as a low carbon fuel, and has potential as a carrier for low carbon hydrogen.

 For the industry to successfully manage these risks and opportunities, multiple elements must be in place.
 We explore this complexity in ACRIS.